 In 2007, I began my career with United States Probation Department, in the Eastern District of Michigan as a supervision officer.
 In 2014, I was promoted to a Senior United States Probation Officer as a Mental Health Specialist.
 I am a local and national STARR Coach.
 Member of our department’s IT and Evidence-Based practices implementation groups.
 In 2001, I received a bachelor’s degree in Criminal Justice and in 2015 obtained my Master’s Degree in Public Administration.

 In September 2011, I was appointed as a U.S. Probation Officer in the Northern District of New York.
 I have been a presentence investigator for my entire career with the judiciary.
-I am a member of the district's search team and serve as an evidence officer.
 Before my appointment, I had prior federal service as an Assistant Pretrial Services Officer and Pretrial Services Officer for the Pretrial Services Agency for the District of Columbia.